 Only available to ticket holders.

-Hosted by Andrew Stuck, the Write About Walking showcase event introduces the shortlisted authors of the walk · listen · create / Sound Walk September writing competition, and includes readings of their poetry and prose.
+Hosted by poet and broadcaster, Jake Morris-Campbell, the Write About Walking showcase event introduces the shortlisted authors of the walk · listen · create / Sound Walk September writing competition, and includes readings of their poetry and prose.

-Run by the Museum of Walking and Sampson Low Publishers the walk · listen · create writing competition will attract scores of entires.
+Run by the Museum of Walking and Sampson Low Publishers the walk · listen · create writing competition attracted scores of entries.
 We asked Lydia Kennaway and Claudia Zeiske, our current writers-in-residence to choose a theme for this year’s competition.
 The competition required writers to compose poems or prose of 250 words and under, inspired by the theme of “walking home”.

 The shortlisted pieces are published in WALKING (2022) an illustrated chapbook anthology and issued as an audio book, sale proceeds of which go to support future walk · listen · create writing competitions.
 Copies of the book can be purchased – scroll down for further information.